HitenPatil27/GrowEasy/README.md

 # GrowEasy – Agentic AI-based SIP Investment Assistant

-GrowEasy is an **AI-powered SIP (Systematic Investment Plan) Assistant** designed to help Indian users start and manage investments easily through **WhatsApp or a lightweight mobile app**.
+GrowEasy is an **AI-powered SIP (Systematic Investment Plan) Assistant** designed to help Indian users start and manage investments easily.
 The platform reduces the barrier to investing by providing **local-language guidance, goal-based planning, reminders, and progress tracking**.

 ---